nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 **Speed Up Your WordPress: Replace them all with free Ad Inserter!**

-**Insert Any Code Anywhere on the Page**

-*   Automatic insertion using standard WP hooks (the_content, the_excerpt, loop_start, loop_end, the_post,...)
-*   Automatic insertion using custom WP hooks (e.g. using <a href="https://genesistutorials.com/visual-hook-guide/" target="_blank">Genesis Theme Framework Hook Guide</a>)
-*   Manual insertion with shortcodes
-*   Manual insertion with widgets
-*   Manual insertion by placing PHP function calls in your theme files

 **Quick Start**

 Few very important things you need to know in order to <a href="http://adinserter.pro/documentation#quick-start">insert code and display some ad</a>:

 *   Code block is any code (for example Google AdSense ad) that has to be inserted (and displayed) at some position.
 Each code block can be configured to insert code at almost any position supported by Wordpress
 *   To rename block click on the name
+*   Paste ad code into the code window or use <a href="https://adinserter.pro/code-editing" target="_blank">code generator</a> to generate code for banners, AdSense or any other HTML advert
-*   **Enable and use at least one insertion option** (Automatic insertion, Widget, Shortcode, PHP function call)
+*   **Enable and use at least one insertion option** (<a href="https://adinserter.pro/documentation#automatic-insertion" target="_blank">Automatic insertion</a>, Widget, <a href="https://adinserter.pro/documentation#manual" target="_blank">Shortcode</a>, PHP function call)
 *   **Enable insertion on at least one <a href="https://adinserter.pro/page-types">Wordpress page type</a>** (Posts, Static pages, Homepage, Category pages, Search Pages, Archive pages)
 *   For Posts and Static pages **leave default BLANK selection value** after the checkbox unless you really know what are you doing (using individual exceptions)
 *   If you don't see inserted code block, turn on **debugging functions**: Label inserted blocks, Show available positions for automatic insertion (Ad Inserter menu item in the Wordpress toolbar on the top of every post/page)
-*   If you are using AdSense you may get blank (empty) ad blocks.
+*   If you are using <a href="https://adinserter.pro/adsense-ads" target="_blank">AdSense</a> you may get blank (empty) ad blocks.
 This might be because there is some error in the code (wrong IDs), your Google AdSense account is not fully approved yet, your website was not accepted or your Google AdSense account is banned.
 In such case you can try other ad networks for contextual ads.
 Check <a href="https://adinserter.pro/documentation#ads-not-displayed">Ads Not Displayed</a> for more information.

-Few typical settings are described on the <a href="https://wordpress.org/plugins/ad-inserter/faq/">FAQ</a> page.
+Few typical settings are described on the <a href="https://adinserter.pro/settings" target="_blank">Common Settings</a> page.
 Please make sure you have also read <a href="https://wordpress.org/plugins/ad-inserter/installation/">Installation</a> page.
 For more detailed instructions please read <a href="http://adinserter.pro/documentation" target="_blank">Ad Inserter documentation page</a>.

+**Insert Any Code Anywhere on the Page**

+*   Automatic insertion using standard WP hooks (the_content, the_excerpt, loop_start, loop_end, the_post,...)
+*   Automatic insertion using custom WP hooks provided by themes (e.g. using <a href="https://genesistutorials.com/visual-hook-guide/" target="_blank">Genesis Theme Framework Hooks</a>)
+*   Server-side or client-side (javascript) insertion before or after **any HTML element on page** (using selectors #id, .class)
+*   Manual insertion with shortcodes
+*   Insertion with widgets
+*   Insertion by placing PHP function calls or custom hooks in your theme files

+Ad Inserter is the only WordPress plugin that can insert any code anywhere on the page.
+If standard insertions before/after post, content or paragraph fail you can use advanced insertion before/after arbitrary HTML element.
+If you can create a CSS slector for it (#id, .class) then you can insert before or after that element.
+By default this approach uses client-side insertion using Javascript to insert code block after the page loads.
+However, if you enable Output buffering (tab * / tab General) you can select also Server-side insertion which will insert code block the same way as other insertions when the plugin is called and the page is created.
+Please note that **Output buffering** may not work with all themes - in such case you can still use client-side insertion.

 **Please support plugin development**